The Accounting Act lays down the rules of accounting and preparing financial statements.

-Accounting ledgers should be kept with due care and attention making sure that they are accurate, systematic and verifiable.
+Accounting ledgers should be kept with due care and diligence, making sure that they are accurate, systematic and verifiable.

-All financial events that take place during a given period should be recorded in the accounts for this reporting period.
-All events should be entered in the accounts in accordance with the accounting documents that confirm that the transactions took place.
-The accounts of a given entity should include all revenues and related costs for a given financial year irrespective of their payment date.
+All economic events that take place during a given period should be recorded in the accounts for this reporting period.
+All events should be entered in the accounting ledgers in accordance with the accounting documents that confirm that the transactions actually took place.
+The accounting ledgers of a given entity should include all revenue and related costs for a given financial year irrespective of their payment date.

-- journals (containing a chronological list of events that occur in a given reporting period);
+- journal (containing a chronological list of events that occurred in a given reporting period);

-- general ledgers (contain systematic entries of events according to the double-entry rule; they should also contain events recorded in journals);
+- general ledger (its accounts contain systematic entries of events; according to the double-entry rule, they should also contain events recorded in the journal);

-- subsidiary ledgers (contain entries that expand on the entries contained in general ledger accounts);
+- subsidiary ledgers (contain entries that expand on the entries contained in the general ledger accounts);

-- trial balance of general ledger and subsidiary ledger accounts (trial balance of the general ledger is prepared at the end of each reporting period, at least at the end of each month, on the basis of entries in general ledger accounts);
+- trial balance of the general ledger and of subsidiary ledgers (trial balance of the general ledger is prepared at the end of each reporting period, at least at the end of each month, on the basis of entries in general ledger accounts);

-- list of assets and liabilities (inventory) (as confirmed by a calculation of all assets and liabilities, prepared by entities which previously did not keep accounts in the manner set out in legislation; in other entities the trial balance of the general ledger accounts and the balance of subsidiary ledger accounts prepared at the closure of accounts act as the inventory).
+- list of assets and liabilities (inventory) (as confirmed by a stocktaking of all assets and liabilities, prepared by entities which previously did not keep accounting ledgers in the manner set out in legislation; in other entities the trial balance of the general ledger and of subsidiary ledgers prepared at the closing date of the accounting books is tantamount to inventory).

-The purpose of an audit of a financial statement is to provide a written opinion from an auditor together with a report on the statement’s compliance with the accounting rules (policy) used and to state whether it gives a reliable and credible picture of the material and financial situation and of the financial results of the entity under assessment.
+The purpose of an audit of financial statements is to provide a written opinion of an auditor together with a report on the statement’s compliance with the accounting rules (policy) applied and to state whether it gives a reliable and credible view of the economic and financial standing of the audited entity and its financial result.

-The annual consolidated financial statements of groups of companies and the annual financial statements of entities that are continuing trading have to be audited and published.
-These include:
+Annual consolidated financial statements of capital groups and annual financial statements of entities that continue business operations have to be audited and published.
+The latter include: